javydekoning/homelab/README.md

 ## Setup

-Today is automated via Ansible.
-Make sure to:
+Today is automated via Jailmaker.
+Bootstrap script can be found in `truenas/k3s-jail-config`.
-- Set node IP in `inventory`.
-- Enable ssh key auth using `ssh-copy-id root@<ip>`

-To kick of the configuration:

 ```sh
 ansible-playbook play.yml